jamiebuckley/jamiebuckley.github.io/index.md

 # About me

-I'm a software engineer, and technical lead, with the primary programming languages of Javascript/Typescript, Ruby, C# and Java and some Python.
-I've worked as a developer, a technical lead, an architect, and have been involved in projects ranging from the deeply technical to ones that are purely about understanding requirements.
+I'm a software engineer, and technical lead, with the primary programming languages of Javascript/Typescript, Ruby, C# and Java.
+I've worked as a developer, a technical lead, an architect, and have been involved in projects ranging from the deeply technical to ones that are purely about understanding organisations, their requirements and their data.

-Sometimes I get queries about which language is my "main" one, but programming languages aren't human languages as much as they are collections of logical concepts, like generics, lambdas, immutability etc.

-Working across languages is the best way to become better at each of them.
+Sometimes I get queries about which language is my "main" one, but programming languages aren't human languages as much as they are collections of logical concepts, like generics, lambdas, immutability etc.  Working across languages is the best way to become better at each of them.

+The languages listed above are those that I understand in depth, including their common libraries, package management, build tools and so on.

+Additional interests I have include other languages (surprise, surprise) such as Kotlin and Python, cloud engineering (AWS and Azure) and infrastructure (Terraform, K8s and more).

-Here's a breakdown of the work I've done in each:
+Here's a breakdown of the work I've done in each stack:

 ## Javascript/Typescript
 Javascript has always been inescapable in any form of web development, but I was an active participant in the early movement of JS becoming a 'proper' language from around 2015 or so.
 This was back when bower was viable alternative to npm.
 Talking about bower feels a lot like talking about MySpace.